TBMCPlugins/Movecraft-3/src/main/resources/types/TBMCSpecials/BigAirskiffReadMe.txt

 Piston Head
     - 34

-To register the craft, there must be a sign with Airship in the first line.
+To register the craft, there must be a sign with BigAirskiff in the first line.
 Right clicking the sign will trigger the registration script to check the composition of the build.

 This model is able to utilize Cruise, Ascent, and Descent signs for moving.
 This model is able to utilize [helm] signs for turning.

 Being a member of the Flying Only craft, this model can Fly.
-Its limits are no more than 256 height total, and a maximum of 100 blocks above ground.
+Its limits are no more than 256 height total, and a maximum of 50 blocks above ground.

 Using a stick, this craft's speed is 2.5 M/Second.
 While cruising, this craft's speed is .5(4+1M)/Second or 2.5M/Second.